The Role of Healthcare Professionals

 In order to protect an athlete, as your patient, we strongly recommend that you regularly check the prohibited status of any medication you prescribe using the medication inquiry service Global DRO.
 This status may change following the annual revision of the Prohibited List.

 If an athlete requires a therapeutic use exemption (TUE), it is particularly important that they receive assistance from the(ir) physician in compiling the application.
 You can help the athlete to put together a complete application, including the required medical documents.

 Many of the TUE applications submitted to Antidoping Switzerland are not actually required, because they relate to permitted therapies.
 This generates unnecessary work for the applicants.
 Since a different process is required for each situation, we recommend using the TUE wizard to identify the correct process to be followed in each case.

-In the past, severe sanctions have repeatedly been imposed on medical support personnel who administered prohibited substances or methods to athletes.
+In the past, severe sanctions have repeatedly been imposed on medical support personnel who supplied or administered prohibited substances or methods to athletes.
 The relevant disciplinary provisions of the Swiss Olympic Doping Statute come into play here.
 Besides that, there are criminal provisions contained in the Sport Promotion Act.
 These particularly cover offenses such as prescription and application to third parties.

 The FMH ethics regulations take a clear anti-doping stance, and establish corresponding guidelines.